 Healthcare organizations, that have an internal IT function, should consider collaborating with cloud service providers to evaluate the benefits versus the risks involved in cloud migration.
 The service provider becomes responsible for HIPAA compliance.

 Some points to be remembered for HIPAA compliant cloud computing:

 - The cloud need not really be sky-high for healthcare organizations, as long as the service provider enters an SLA or Service Level Agreement, which covers HIPAA compliance.

 - Service providers will need to perform all the necessary due diligence to ensure compliance during migration and after.
 It is their responsibility to ensure that the cloud has been assessed against the HIPAA Security Rule and data is safe and secure.

 - When implementing solutions, service providers should ensure system-wide firewalls which will cover software, hardware, and web apps, for HIPAA compliance.

 - Service providers should ensure that the Virtual Private Network (VPN) is encrypted to ensure that applications running on a public network or cloud can still be managed as though it resides on a private network.

 - Multi-factor authentication as a security check ensures that more than one form of authentication is in place.

-- Finally, secure sockets layer (SSL certificates) should be in place throughout the application, from where sensitive data can be accessed.
+- Finally, a secure sockets layer (SSL certificates) should be in place throughout the application, from where sensitive data can be accessed.

-During the last 20 years, Trigent has partnered with Healthcare Providers and Healthcare ISVs to develop innovative solutions in the healthcare space such as Practice Management, Clinical Data Management, Patient Portals, Analytics & Reporting Solutions and most importantly, Integration Solutions which are HL7 and HIPAA compliant.
+During the last 20 years, Trigent has partnered with Healthcare Providers and Healthcare ISVs to develop innovative solutions in the healthcare space such as Practice Management, Clinical Data Management, Patient Portals, Analytics & Reporting Solutions, and most importantly, Integration Solutions which are HL7 and HIPAA compliant.